RedisLabs/redislabs-docs/content/rs/references/client_references/client_python.md

     cd redis-py
     ~/redis-py$ sudo python setup.py install

-## Opening a Connection to Redis Using redis-py
+## Opening a connection to Redis using redis-py

 The following code creates a connection to Redis using redis-py: